-The Urban Scholars Programme at Brunel University is a research-based intervention providing enriched learning experiences for students aged 12 to 18 from London schools.
+The Urban Scholars Programme at Brunel University London is a research-based intervention providing enriched learning experiences for students aged 12 to 18 from London schools.
 The students are selected on the basis of their academic talent or the potential to achieve highly.
 Many of the students come from socially deprived areas where their talents may not lead to successful examination results and high aspirations.
 The scholars are selected by schools from over nine local authorities in London.
 They attend a series of Saturday sessions at Brunel University once a month.
-A number of students have attended the programme since 2000.
+Many students have attended the programme since 2000.

-The Urban Scholars Programme is offered based on the belief that education is at the core of an enlightened and fulfilling life.
+The Urban Scholars Programme is founded on the belief that education is at the core of an enlightened and fulfilling life.
 The programme is delivered on the university campus which provides an environment for promoting learning and carrying out cognitively challenging educational enquiries.
 Our tutors and teachers, with varied experiences, work with the students to help them to build up a range of skills in mathematics, speaking, writing, critical thinking and making presentations, as well as providing them with the motivation and aspiration to aim for high achievement.

 The Urban Scholars Programme, also aims to develop student's social skills and self-esteem, and to develop their willingness to set and achieve personal goals.
 Our scholars respond positively to the programme, not only by demonstrating higher academic success and orientation towards university education, but also by acquiring a greater level of self-confidence, resilience and a capacity for rational thinking.
 Case studies of past scholars indicate that the programme has had a great impact on their lives and aspirations.
 Quotes from the scholars themselves also illustrate the impact the programme has had on them.